Saturday, September 13, 2025

 RSVP

-Long Term Program: The Photobook alumna Lina İrem Arditty presents her photobook Long Couch in the Living Room, published by Penumbra Foundation on the occasion of the program’s fifth anniversary.
+Lina İrem Arditty, a 2024 alumna of the Long Term Program: The Photobook, presents her risograph photobook, Long Couch in the Living Room, published by Penumbra on the occasion of the LTP’s fifth anniversary.
+Arditty’s photographic project, a gritty and unflinching anatomization of existence with a painful, chronic illness, was developed into a photobook during her year as an LTP student.
 She is joined by the program’s former chair, Jenia Fridlyand, who will discuss the LTP’s mission and history.
+Limited quantities of Long Couch in the Living Room will be available for purchase.

 photobooksatpenumbrafoundation.org